FinchWilliam/SQL-Project/README.md

 4. Create charts and powerpoint to explain insights.

 ## Results
-We are able to see our repeat usage and
+We are able to see our repeat usage and sales data for the snapshot of data we have, organised in a vastly more legible fashion.

 ## Challenges
 No real Primary Keys